mrakgr/The-Spiral-Language/readme.md

 So the Cuda array's type depends on how it is used and the compiler will not give any indication of what is going on under the hood the programmer.

 Furthermore, one other important thing to keep in mind is that C compilers, and especially Cuda compilers are specialized for optimizing loops.
-If the loop boundaries are statically known, which they usually if one is programming in Spiral, the Cuda compiler will strongly attempt to unroll it.
+If the loop boundaries are statically known, which they usually are if one is programming in Spiral, the Cuda compiler will strongly attempt to unroll it.

 If it is inspected with `print_static` then `item` will show up as a runtime variable, but Cuda will know the difference after unrolling and will be able to determine at compile time what the indices into the array are.